thisiserico/preferences/code-semantics/tests/README.md

 but also lead to undesired side effects that become just way to hard to debug when tests leave modified scenarios.

 Luckily for us, the solution for this problem is rather simple.
-And it uses principles that we've already seen in the [semantic types][types] entry!
-In that article, we suggested the idea that we can model behaviour within types for fun and profit.
+And it uses principles that we've already seen in the [semantic types][types] chapter!
+In that chapter, we suggested the idea that we can model behaviour within types for fun and profit.
 Well, tests can follow the same principles 🤷‍♂️  Let's try to do that step by step.

 ```go